cartal/HCA_Heart/README.md

 There are two main folders where the notebook for the analyses can be found:

-1. CellBender-based: Which includes the scripts to run cellbender, as well as the notebooks for downsteam analyses.
+1. **CellBender-based**: Which includes the scripts to run cellbender, as well as the notebooks for downsteam analyses.
-2. CellRanger-based: Which comes uses the `filtered_feature_bc_matrix` as main input.
+2. **CellRanger-based**: Which comes uses the `filtered_feature_bc_matrix` as main input.
 No background removal step is performed here.